-Federal Investigation Launched After Baltimore Patient Left At A Bus Stop In A Gown
+Feds Investigate After Patient In Hospital Gown Was Left At Baltimore Bus Stop

-A federal regulator has launched an investigation into a Baltimore hospital after a passerby shot a video earlier this month of a confused patient discharged at a bus stop on a cold night in just a hospital gown.
+A federal regulator has launched an investigation into a Baltimore hospital after a passerby shot a video earlier this month of a confused patient wearing just a hospital gown discharged at a bus stop on a cold night.

-The video provoked outrage around the country, prompting an apology and an investigation by the University of Maryland Medical Center Midtown Campus.
+The video provoked outrage across the country, prompting an apology and an investigation by the University of Maryland Medical Center Midtown Campus.

 Now, a Centers for Medicare and Medicaid Services spokesperson tells NPR that it has authorized a federal investigation into the hospital over potential violations of federal regulatory requirements.
 CMS says it initiated the investigation because it heard about the incident through media coverage.